Name: Raichle (Rai) Farrelly

 B.A.
 Spanish, University of Utah, 1997

-2015-present Assistant Professor, Department of Applied Linguistics, Saint Michael’s College (responsibilities: designing and delivering courses at undergraduate and graduate levels; courses: Intro to Language Teaching, Practicum I, Practicum II, Foundations of Linguistics, Intercultural Communications; supervising ELL student teachers on MA TESOL licensure track in k-12 classrooms)
+2015-2019 Assistant Professor, Department of Applied Linguistics, Saint Michael’s College (responsibilities: designing and delivering courses at undergraduate and graduate levels; courses: Intro to Language Teaching, Practicum I, Practicum II, Foundations of Linguistics, Intercultural Communications; supervising ELL student teachers on MA TESOL licensure track in k-12 classrooms)

 2013-2105 Assistant Professor, MA TEFL Program, American University of Armenia (responsibilities: preparing teachers of English as a foreign language; courses: L2 Curriculum Design, Intro to TEFL Methods, Teaching EFL Reading and Writing, Teaching EFL Listening and Speaking, Teaching Language Skills I & II, L2 Practicum, L2 Internship, Capstone (MA Thesis and Design Project)